-"Do you travel during pregnancy?", "Which weeks are safe for travel?", "When to stop travelling while pregnant?" - these are some of the most common concerns we receive on theAsianparent app.
+“Do you travel during pregnancy?”, “Which weeks are safe for travel?”, “When to stop travelling while pregnant?”.
+These are some of the most common concerns we receive on theAsianparent app.
 Don’t worry, mums-to-be, here’s all you need to know about travelling when pregnant.

-Travelling during pregnancy is usually safe.
-As long as you and your foetus are healthy, and you get your doctor's approval, it is generally considered safe to travel until you are 36 weeks pregnant.
+Travelling when pregnant is usually safe.
+As long as you and your 36 weeks pregnant.

-However, travelling during pregnancy is not recommended if you have certain pregnancy complications, like preeclampsia, gestational diabetes, prelabour rupture of membranes, and possibility of preterm labour.
+However, travelling during pregnancy is not recommended if you have certain pregnancy complications like preeclampsia, gestational diabetes, prelabour rupture of membranes, and the possibility of preterm labour.

-Travel also may not be a good idea if you have any vaginal bleeding or risk of miscarriage.
-Or if you are pregnant with more than one foetus.
+Travelling also may not be a good idea if you have any vaginal bleeding or risk of miscarriage, or if you are pregnant with twins or multiples.

 The ideal time to travel during pregnancy is the second trimester, between week 14 and week 28.
 This is because, by then, you are past the morning sickness of the first trimester and several weeks away from the third trimester of pregnancy, when you are more likely to be easily fatigued.
 The risk of miscarriage is also higher in the first 3 months, whether you’re travelling or not.